Syria

 BACKGROUND:

 On 8 December 2024 the government of President Bashar al-Assad was overthrown by a coalition of armed opposition groups, led by Hay’at Tahrir al-Sham (HTS), following a 12-day offensive.
-The collapse of Assad’s government occurred after nearly 14 years of an internationalized country-wide armed conflict between the government and opposition groups characterized by rampant atrocity crimes, including the illegal use of chemical weapons.
-More than 580,000 people were killed and 13 million Syrians forcibly displaced during the first ten years of the conflict, according to the Human Rights Council-mandated Commission of Inquiry (CoI) on Syria.
-Despite the overthrow of Assad, hostilities between the Syrian National Army (SNA), Syrian Defense Forces (SDF) and various armed groups continue in northern Syria.
-Over 500,000 Syrian refugees have returned to the country since 8 December 2024, according to the UN Refugee Agency.
+The collapse of Assad’s government occurred after nearly 14 years of an internationalized country-wide armed conflict between the government and opposition groups characterized by rampant atrocity crimes.
+More than 580,000 people were killed and 13 million Syrians forcibly displaced during the first 10 years of the conflict, according to the UN Human Rights Council-mandated Commission of Inquiry (CoI) on Syria.
+Over 500,000 Syrian refugees have returned to the country since December 2024, according to the UN Refugee Agency.
+Despite the overthrow of Assad, hostilities between the Syrian National Army (SNA), Syrian Defense Forces (SDF) and various armed groups continue in northern Syria, and in southern Syria between Druze and Bedouin armed groups.

 Tens of thousands of people with alleged affiliations to ISIL, mainly women and children, remain trapped in squalid detention camps run by the Kurdish-backed SDF.
-The CoI has reported that the conditions may amount to cruel or inhuman treatment and may constitute the war crime of outrage upon personal dignity.
+The CoI has reported that the conditions, particularly at al-Hol and Roj camps, may amount to cruel or inhuman treatment and may constitute the war crime of outrage upon personal dignity.

 RECENT DEVELOPMENTS:

 Since December 2024 Syria’s transitional authorities have taken steps to dissolve remnants of Assad’s government.
-These include hosting a National Dialogue Conference, adopting a Constitutional Declaration to guide a five-year transition period until elections take place and appointing a new transitional government led by President Ahmed al-Sharaa.
+These include hosting a National Dialogue Conference, adopting a Constitutional Declaration to guide a five-year transition period until elections take place, appointing a new transitional government led by President Ahmed al-Sharaa and conducting parliamentary elections.
 Several armed groups have agreed to disband and integrate under the Ministry of Defence.
-On 10 March the Kurdish-led SDF also agreed to merge into state institutions.
 On 17 May Syria’s transitional authorities announced the forthcoming establishment of a Transitional Justice Commission and a National Commission for the Missing.

 ANALYSIS:

-Minorities across Syria’s governorates are at risk of targeted attacks.
-In May the CoI warned that, “the spread of discriminatory incitement and hate speech, including through social media, is fueling violence and risks threatening Syria’s social cohesion.”
-It remains to be seen if the agreement between the transitional authorities and SDF will ensure a sustained ceasefire, including in the northeast where hostilities between the SDF, SNA and other groups have displaced and endangered thousands of civilians.
+Minorities across Syria’s governorates are at risk of targeted attacks, while hate speech is on the rise.
+It remains to be seen whether the recent agreement between the transitional authorities and SDF can ensure a sustained ceasefire, including in the northeast, where hostilities between the SDF, SNA and other groups have displaced and endangered thousands of civilians.

 RISK ASSESSMENT: